joequery/Stupid-Table-Plugin/README.md

 In this example, Stupid Table will sort the Birthday column by the timestamps provided in the `data-sort-value` attributes of the corresponding tds.
-Since timestamps are integers, and that's what we're sorting the column by, we specify the Birthday column as an `int` column in the `data-sort` value of the table header.
+Since timestamps are integers, and that's what we're sorting the column by, we specify the Birthday column as an `int` column in the `data-sort` value of the column header.